Henry Lewis Routt

-Henry L. Routt (1824–1881) was a veteran of the Mexican War and a Border Ruffian during the Bleeding Kansas troubles.
+Henry L. Routt (April 24, 1824 – February 23, 1881) was a veteran of the Mexican–American War and a Border Ruffian during the Bleeding Kansas troubles.
 He was one of those present in the first seizure of the Liberty Arsenal in 1855 and was the leader of the second seizure of the arsenal in 1861 during the American Civil War.
-For this and other acts he was captured, tried by a military court, sentenced to hang, but spared by Abraham Lincoln.
+For this and other acts, he was captured, tried by a military court, sentenced to hang, but spared by Abraham Lincoln.

 Biography

 Early life

 Henry Routt was born in Woodford County, Kentucky.
 His grave monument and an obituary imply that he was born in 1817 or 1818, although other sources give his date of birth as April 22, 1824.

 Pre-war business

 Henry was an attorney in Liberty Missouri.
 He is described as standing 6 ft 2.5 inches and having wavy, dark red hair.